 Continuously measure the performance of SEO and use performance indicators that actually matter to your business.
 Don’t let anyone deceive you with fancy looking metrics that are not actionable and do not mean anything to your business.

 Make sure that you will have access to all the webmaster tools, social media, etc. accounts all the time.
-If you decide to move on and let your SEO go you still want to have access to all these accounts an you don’t want anyone else changing things without you knowing about it (believe me, I’ve seen it happen)!
-Check out our other blog SEO services in Dublin and on SEO in Northern Ireland.
+If you decide to move on and let your SEO go you still want to have access to all these accounts and you don’t want anyone else changing things without you knowing about it (believe me, I’ve seen it happen)!

 Check out some of our other blog on: